divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 There are two main ways to access the data needed from the monolith, you can synchronously request the data to the monolith when you need it, or you can store a copy of the data (a cache) in your local database, in this case you will have to apply a strategy to synchronize your local DB with the monolith DB.

 # Accessing the data directly
-Depending on the data you need to get, this may also put a heavy load in the main database, specially at peak time.
+Depending on the data you need to get, this may put a heavy load on the main database, specially at peak time.
 The second problem is that you have a direct dependency on a old complex system that could be very prone to errors (thats why you are splitting your monolith right?), this could take your microservice down very easily, return errors to your users, or worse, hang up until a timeout is triggered.

-There are two options for this solution, access the database directly from your microservice or call an api on top of the monolith.
+There are two options for this solution, access the database directly from your microservice, or call an api on top of the monolith.

 ## Connecting directly to the database
 This is the most straightforward solution, just pass the connection string to your service and go directly to the source of the data you need.
 This pose some problems though.